 Reason for Change

 The size of a Pager Mode CPM Standalone Message is limited to 1300 bytes as specified in latest CPM specification.
-However, such limitation is unnesssary if the client has positive knowledge that the message will not traverse a congestion-unsafe link at any hop.
+However, such limitation is unnesssary if the CPM Client has positive knowledge of the use of a ‘connection-oriented transport protocol’ in every hop of the path towards the recipient, as defined in [RFC 3428].
 This CR introduces the amendment on Pager Mode CPM Standalone Message which named Super Pager Mode CPM Standalone Message.

-The CR also proposes to define a new mechanism for sending Standalone Messages to multiple recipients which does not require creating an ad-hoc/pre-defined group and does not require re-using an existed ad-hoc/pre-defined group.

-Because the two proposes relates each other, the changes are marked in the same document.

 Impact on Backward Compatibility